 Resume or CV: Submission of a current resume or curriculum vitae is common.

-English Proficiency (if applicable): International applicants often need to provide TOEFL or IELTS scores.
+English Proficiency, if applicable: International applicants often need to provide TOEFL or IELTS scores.

 Additional Materials: Some programs may request a portfolio or a reference letter from a working professional in the field, though these are less common.